Tel: 707.761.5214 Hours: Monday-Thursday 6-10pm and by appointment

 You can take all of the regular weekly classes which are appropriate for your level (i.e. only intermediate dancers can take the intermediate level dance classes).
 Specialty workshops and dances are at an additional cost, though often times discounted for our Unlimited Members.
 We encourage our Unlimited Members to take as many classes as are open to them.

-Any of the “Beginner” classes will be great for you.
-Line dancing is also a fun and easy dance class for beginners.
+Any of the “Beginner” or Open level classes will be great for you.

 The intermediary class between your Fundamentals class and Intermediate level.
 If you have the very basics down but aren’t quite ready for the intermediate class, then this class is for you.